pologovaa/eclipse-wiki/Installation.md

 which is "An ANSI (vt102) compatible Terminal including plug-ins for Serial, SSH and Telnet connections."

-![Figure 4 Installation of Eclipse terminal plugin] (images/Figure 4 Installation of Eclipse terminal plugin.png)
+![Installation of Eclipse terminal plugin] (images/Figure 4 Installation of Eclipse terminal plugin.png)

-_Figure 4 Installation of Eclipse terminal plugin_
+_Installation of Eclipse terminal plugin_

 Installing into Eclipse